syncfusion-content/wpf-docs/wpf/TabControl/Appearance.md

 ### Curve

-The below example demonstrates the UI of the `Curve` header style.
+The following example demonstrates the UI of the `Curve` header style.

 {% tabs %}
 {% highlight XAML %}